-As of April 2019 the Compliance function which was outsourced to Willis Consulting group has been fully transferred to the Chief Risk Officer who has now been approved by the MFSA as Chief Risk and Compliance Officer overseeing the dual key functions of Risk Management and Compliance.
-The decision to incorporate the Compliance role once again into the remit of the Chief Risk Officer was that of the Board of Directors in order to mitigate the regulatory risk of long-term outsourcing of a key regulatory function.
-This change has been duly reflected in the organisation chart depicted above.
+The Compliance function is vested in the Chief Risk and Compliance Officer as of April 2019 overseeing the dual key functions of Risk Management and Compliance.
+The decision to incorporate the Compliance role once again into the remit of the Chief Risk and Compliance Officer was that of the Board of Directors in order to mitigate the regulatory risk of long-term outsourcing of a key regulatory function.